sirin-koca/interactive-newsletter/README.md

 ## According to the zip.file of Oblig2, the index.html is located under the project folder, so that is why it has to be under the project folder.
 The local directory in harddisk: oblig2-option2-src/project/index.html

+## This is where you will find the index.html inside the repo: https://github.com/sirin-koca/interactive-newsletter/tree/main/project

 ***

 # Obli2 assignment: An interactive-newsletter by G33